-"Harpa" means harp in Icelandic, and is also the Icelandic name for the first month of spring, and thereby a sign of brighter times.
-Today, Harpa is also a term for the volcanic island's most visited attraction.
-Between a rock-solid core and a crystalline shell, everyday activities take place in the expansive foyer, where playing children and yoga groups use the space together with concert audiences and international conference delegates.
-The facade, created in collaboration with the Danish-Icelandic artist Olafur Eliasson, is inspired by the surrounding countryside.
-The crystalline shell lets the Nordic daylight's rich color variation dance in the foyer.
-At Harpa, we have combined art and culture in both form and content, to create Iceland's greatest icon and public attraction.
+Harpa means ‘harp’ in Icelandic.
+It is also the Icelandic name for the first month of spring, and thus a sign of brighter times.
+Today, the most visited attraction of the volcanic island carries the name – Harpa.
+Between a rock-solid core and a crystalline shell, everyday life unfolds in the expansive foyer – where a varied mix of playing children, yoga classes, concert guests, and international conference delegates have embraced the space altogether.
+The facade, created in collaboration with Danish-Icelandic artist Olafur Eliasson, is inspired by the Icelandic scenery.
+The crystalline shell lets the rich variations of the Nordic daylight dance in the foyer.
+Harpa unites art and culture – in form and content – and has become Iceland's greatest icon and public attraction.

-Harpa's facades are built from varieties of the "quasi-brick", which is inspired by Iceland's characteristic basalt columns.
+Harpa's facades are made up of varieties of the so-called "quasi-brick", inspired by Iceland's characteristic basalt rocks.

 The design is based on a geometrical principle developed in Olafur Eliasson's studio and executed in both two and three dimensions.

-The main idea behind the facade is to rethink the building as a static unit, and instead to allow it to respond dynamically to the changing colors of the surroundings.
-During the day, the geometrical figures create a crystalline structure which captures and reflects the light and initiates dialog between the building, the city and the countryside.
-In the evening, the facades are illuminated by LED lighting, which is built into each quasi-brick.
-The color and light intensity can be adjusted, to bring the entire color spectrum into play, forming patterns, letters or symbols.
+The main idea behind the facade concept has been to rethink the building as a static unit, thus allowing it to respond dynamically to the changing colors of the surroundings.
+In the daytime, the geometric figures create a crystalline structure which captures and reflects the light and initiates a dialog between the building, city, and natural scenery.
+At night, the facades are illuminated by LED lights, built into each quasi-brick.
+The color and light intensity can be adjusted to bring the full-color spectrum into play and create a variety of different patterns, letters, or symbols.

 Wiel Arets, Chair of Jury for the 2013 Mies van der Rohe Award:

-"Harpa has captured the myth of a nation – Iceland – that has consciously acted in favour of a hybrid-cultural building during the middle of the ongoing Great Recession.”
+"Harpa has captured the myth of a nation – Iceland – that has consciously acted in favor of a hybrid-cultural building during the middle of the ongoing Great Recession.”

-Harpa offers a highly varied music program which appeals to many different tastes in music.
-This makes great demands of the four auditoriums' acoustics and flexibility.
+Harpa offers a varied music program that appeals to all music tastes.
+This makes great demands on the acoustics and flexibility of the four auditoriums.

-The largest auditorium, Eldborg, is named for a famous volcanic crater in Iceland.
+The largest auditorium, Eldborg, is named after a famous volcanic crater in Iceland.

-Iceland's location between Europe and North America makes the volcanic island an attractive place for international corporations and organizations to meet.
+Iceland's location between Europe and North America makes the volcanic island an attractive conference spot for international corporations and organizations.

-Harpa is thus also a business center, and the venue for annual conferences, congresses and banquets of different sizes.
+Hence, Harpa also constitutes a unique business venue for conferences, congresses, and banquets of varied sizes.

-The building has a multi-functional conference hall on the ground floor, as well as several smaller meeting rooms and refreshment areas in different price classes.
-The conference hall can be divided into two smaller halls, or, for especially big events, can be used in combination with the rehearsal hall and banqueting area in the foyer.
-The level floor area, movable stands and the ceiling's flexible installation grid allow for a wide range of different events.
+The building houses a multi-functional conference hall on the ground floor as well as several smaller meeting rooms to suit all purposes and price ranges.
+The conference hall can be divided into two smaller halls.
+For particularly large events, it can also be used in combination with the rehearsal hall and banqueting area in the foyer.
+The flat floor space, movable stands, and flexible installation grid of the ceiling allow for a wide range of different events.
 During breaks, meeting delegates can enjoy the view and daylight from the foyer.